 CASB as the Extended Security Arm

 Be it the sanctioned apps or any unsanctioned cloud apps or services, what companies desire in CASB is greater cloud visibility and increased control.
 The best way would be to approve the useful services and govern access to activities and data within the services rather than a complete block/allow stance of the cloud services.

-An excellent example would be the full access of sanctioned suites like Microsoft Office 365 on managed devices and only email usage to unmanaged devices.
-Also, stringent actions like enforcing “no outside share” of the unmanaged organization devices should be sanctioned.
-While organizations need cloud security, they must also keep an eye on the expenditure involved, as the license costs and can cut down on costs by finding redundant functions and applications.
+An excellent example would be full access to sanctioned suites like Microsoft Office 365 on managed devices and only email usage to unmanaged devices.
+Also, stringent actions like enforcing “no outside share” of unmanaged organization devices should be sanctioned.
+While organizations need cloud security, they must also keep an eye on the expenditure involved, such as the license costs, and can cut down on costs by finding redundant functions and applications.

 The first step when organizations think of moving their data onto the cloud services would comply with the rules and regulations designed to ensure the safety of their personal, corporate data.
 CASB solutions help organizations comply with international security protocols like HIPAA, HITECH, PCI, FINRA, or the FFIEC.
 CASB security solutions are a combination of Data Loss Prevention (DLP) detection mechanisms like document fingerprinting and reduction in detection etc. An effective CASB solution always warns the IT department of an organization about suspected violations when sensitive data is at rest or on the move on the cloud.